 These figures do not include books, room, board and transportation.

-Seventy percent of the LBJ High School Class of 2013 entered post-secondary education, including trade/technical school, immediately following graduation.
-The average percentage of LBJ graduates enrolled in post-secondary education in the past eight years is fifty-nine percent, according to the Texas Higher Education Coordinating Board, which does not include statistics for students entering trade/technical school.
+According to the Texas Higher Education Coordinating Board (THECB) sixty percent of the LBJ High School Class of 2017 entered post-secondary education in Texas, including trade/technical school, immediately following graduation.
+The average percentage of LBJ graduates enrolled in post-secondary education in the past ten years is fifty-nine percent.
+The actual figures are higher - THCEB data does not include statistics for students entering post-secondary institutions outside of Texas.

 You can support our young people with contributions of cash, annual pledges, memorial gifts, real estate, stocks, planned giving, or other gifts- in- kind.
 Your contribution remains within the Johnson City community and goes directly to benefit students.
 All donations are fully tax deductible and may be used to honor or memorialize an individual.
 Please contact the Foundation by email at email@example.com and you will be contacted with information on making your investment toward our Scholarship Fund.

-In addition to an annual fund drive, the JCCEF will continue to sponsor community events designed to build awareness of our mission while adding to the Scholarship fund.
-See the "Upcoming Events" page for more details and help us spread the good word!
+In addition to an annual fund drive, the JCCEF will continue to sponsor community events, such as the annual Valentine Gala, designed to build awareness of our mission while adding to the Scholarship fund.
+See the "Upcoming Events" page for more details about the Gala (where to purchase tickets/table) and help us spread the good word!

 Thank you for partnering with us to ensure a successful future for our young people and the Johnson City community.

 Provide your email address to be notified of ways to support the JCCEF as we support our Johnson City students!